tsobe/lobiani/README.md

 # High level requirements
 Develop eCommerce system capable of:

- - Managing stock levels in the warehouse
+ - Managing stock levels in the inventory
  - Providing ways of searching and browsing through the available products and purchasing them
  - Handling billing and shipping
  - Recommending products to customers based on their purchase history